lando/lando/docs/contrib/website.md

+---
+description: Learn how to contribute to the Lando marketing or documentation websites.
+---

 # Website

 You can contribute to the website by building and previewing it locally.
 YOu can use either run `yarn` commands or use [lando on lando](https://www.youtube.com/watch?v=STYsEXiuruU).